microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ### Drag and drop tabs to create new windows

-Another important scenario we're targeting is the ability to drag a tab out of the Terminal window and create a new Terminal window.
-Obviously, when we do this, we want the newly created window to be able to persist all the same state that the original window had for that tab.
+An important scenario we're targeting is the ability to drag a tab out of the window, and create a new Terminal window.
+When we do this, we want the new window to be able to persist all the same state that the original window had for that tab.
 For us, that primarily means the buffer contents and connection state.

 However, _how_ do we move the terminal state to another window?
 The terminal state is all located in-memory of the thread that created the `TermControl`